iManagement

 Biosecurity

-• Inspect healthy colonies before doubtful ones
+• Inspect healthy colonies before suspect ones

 • Change gloves if necessary